-- In scenario 2, your cycle time is 26 weeks, but you have gotten a great price from a supplier that has very limited flexibility.
+- In scenario 2, your cycle time is 26 weeks, but you have gotten a great price from a supplier who has very limited flexibility.
 Now, the additional 5 units per week over a 26 week cycle time is 130 more units.
-Given the natural way that planning systems work, your rational behavior is to launch a new order for at least the 130 units.
+Given the natural way planning systems work, your rational behavior is to launch a new order for at least 130 units.
 It might be even worse if this new demand is considered an increase in variability and your system also increases your safety stock at the same time.
-The bottom line is how long cycle times cause the bullwhip to snap for the smallest of ripples.
+The bottom line is: long cycle times cause the bullwhip to snap for the smallest of ripples.

-For all supply chain participants, the challenge with long cycle times is to take a closer look at the total landed cost of dealing with suppliers that are not fast and flexible:
+For all supply chain participants, the challenge with long cycle times is to look closer at the total landed cost of dealing with suppliers who are not fast and flexible:

-- On one hand, those working to become sustainable lean organizations can send their experts to poorly performing suppliers to help them to eliminate the waste that is causing long cycle times.
+- On one hand, those working to become sustainable organizations can send their experts to poorly performing suppliers to help them to eliminate the waste which is causing long cycle times.

 Large Order Quantities